Oribatida

 Many species of oribatid mites require extremely specific habitats, resulting in large diversity within the order due to the many niches they evolve to.
 Some species are especially suited to dry conditions, or on bare lichen covered rocks, but that largest section of Oribatida prefers the moist forest floor and its accompanying litter.
 There are a small number of species who have evolved to live on aquatic plants, often spending the majority of their life submersed underwater.

+For the majority of species, sperm transfer happens through stalked spermatophores placed on the substrate by the male, which is then picked up by the female.
+Yet, in a few species, courtship behavior occurs, such as a 'promenade à deux' where the male leads the female, and nuptial gifts in the form of male secretions have been reported (e.g., in Collohmannia).
+In species such as Fortuynia atlantica, it is suspected that the male deposits a stalkless spermatophore during courtship and then leads the female over it, but this has never been directly observed.
+The only observation of a more direct sperm transfer is in a species of the genus Pilogalumna.
+Instead of courtship behavior, the male forcefully attaches a stalkless spermatophore close to the female's genital plate.

 In contrast to the commonly held view that parthenogenetic lineages are short lived, four species-rich parthenogenetic clusters of the order Oribatida are very ancient and likely arose 400-300 million years ago.
 Parthenogenetic oribatid mite lineages have been hypothesized to be adapted to occupy narrow specialized ecological niches.
 However, it was recently shown that parthenogenetic oribatid mite species actually possess a widely adapted general-purpose genotype, and thus each such lineage might be viewed as a "jack-of-all-trades".

 The Astigmatina, though once considered a separate group, are now considered part of Oribatida.
 They are quite different from other oribatids (e.g. many astigmatans are soft-bodied and some are parasitic), resulting in them often being treated separately.